nautobot/nautobot/docs/miscellaneous/reports.md

 The recording of one or more failure messages will automatically flag a report as failed.
 It is advised to log a success for each object that is evaluated so that the results will reflect how many objects are being reported on.
 (The inclusion of a log message is optional for successes.)
 Messages recorded with `log()` will appear in a report's results but are not associated with a particular object or status.

+To perform additional tasks, such as sending an email or calling a webhook, after a report has been run, extend the `post_run()` method.
+The status of the report is available as `self.failed` and the results object is `self.result`.

 Once you have created a report, it will appear in the reports list.
 Initially, reports will have no results associated with them.
 To generate results, run the report.

 ## Running Reports